saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 ### Netmiko:

 Netmiko is a <b>Multi-vendor library to simplify Paramiko SSH connections to network devices</b>.
-It makes sending a command to a device and retrieving the output very easy.
+[Paramiko](http://www.paramiko.org/) is a Python implementation of the SSHv2 protocol which can be difficult to use.
+Netmik hides that complexity for us, which makes sending a command to a device and retrieving the output very easy.

 The following is an example of a script that sends the <b>show version</b> command to a device running NX-OS: